elephantscale/es-training-new/course-outlines/Deep-Learning-and-Advanced-Applications.md

 teams who create this magic.
 You want to partner with them and achieve the same quality results but with a practical reasonable expense of time and resources.

+## After the course, you will be able to do the following tasks

+* Classifying whole sentences:
+  * Getting the sentiment of a review, detecting if an email is spam, determining if a sentence is grammatically correct or whether two sentences are logically related or not
+* Classifying each word in a sentence:
+  * Identifying the grammatical components of a sentence (noun, verb, adjective), or the named entities (person, location, organization)
+* Generating text content:
+  * Completing a prompt with auto-generated text, filling in the blanks in a text with masked words
+* Extracting an answer from a text:
+  * Given a question and a context, extracting the answer to the question based on the information provided in the context
+* Generating a new sentence from an input text:
+  * Translating a text into another language, summarizing a text
+* More
+  * Generating a transcript of an audio sample or a description of an image.

 ## Course objectives
 * By the end of this course, students will know...
 * How to understand the current state of the art in Deep Learning and AI